-In terms of sheer variety and abundance of styles and shops, New York City is the gleaming shopping Mecca that dreams are made of.
+In terms of sheer variety and abundance of styles and shops, New"> is the gleaming shopping Mecca that dreams are made of.
 Hip creative types will love scoping edgy finds in Williamsburg boutiques like Bird and Graymarket.
-Designer devotees can't miss Fifth Avenue's famed designer outposts and palatial department stores, while SoHo's vast and eclectic offerings from Opening Ceremony to Levi's make it the top shopping 'hood of the city.
+Designer devotees can’t miss Fifth Avenue’s famed designer outposts and palatial department stores, while SoHo‘s vast and eclectic offerings from Opening"> to Levi’s make it the top shopping ‘hood of the city.

-Insider Tip: Vintage hounds should head to What Goes Around Comes Around in SoHo for everything from rare vintage rock tees to Azzedine Alaia dresses.
+Insider Tip: Vintage hounds should head to What"> in SoHo for everything from rare vintage rock tees to Azzedine Alaia dresses.

-Just saying the city's name conjures visions of couture, but this shopping dreamscape holds even more than you'd imagine.
-Head to the Marais for an eclectic experience or drain your accounts along the Champs Elysees—there, vintage stores mingle with designer boutiques like L'Eclaireur and A.P.C.
-A taste of Paris' dizzying grands magasins like Galeries Lafayette and Au Printemps is imperative—head to Boulevard Haussmann in the 8th and 9th arrondissements for those.
+Just saying the city’s name conjures visions of couture, but this shopping dreamscape holds even more than you’d imagine.
+Head to the Marais for an eclectic experience or drain your accounts along the Champs">—there, vintage stores mingle with designer boutiques like L'Eclaireur and A.P.C.
+A taste of Paris’ dizzying grands magasins like Galeries"> and Au"> is imperative—head to Boulevard Haussmann in the 8th and 9th arrondissements for those.

-It's designers amongst the dunes in Dubai, where shopping and opulence are the norm.
-For precious stones and gold jewelry in particular, it's a top spot (check out UAE-based Damas).
-The city's extravagant, labyrinthine malls are the best places to get a taste of the rare saturation of French, Italian, American, and British designers.
-Dubai Mall is the world's largest, while Al Bustan Centre is best if you've got kids in tow.
+It’s designers amongst the dunes in Dubai, where shopping and opulence are the norm.
+For precious stones and gold jewelry in particular, it’s a top spot (check out UAE-based Damas).
+The city’s extravagant, labyrinthine malls are the best places to get a taste of the rare saturation of French, Italian, American, and British designers.
+Dubai"> is the world’s largest, while Al"> is best if you’ve got kids in tow.

 Insider Tip: Coveted silky, colorful, 100% pashmina shawls are abundant here—find bargains at East and West in the discount district Karama.

-Ample local designers mean you're sure to return home with a bag full of unique,porteño handicrafts and fashions from Buenos Aires.
-"Argentina's best designer" Pablo Ramirez sells his couture on a cobbled San Telmo street corner, where nearby boho-chic boutiques nestle.
+Ample local designers mean you’re sure to return home with a bag full of unique,porteño handicrafts and fashions from Buenos Aires.
+“Argentina’s best designer” Pablo"> sells his couture on a cobbled San"> street corner, where nearby boho-chic boutiques nestle.
 Leather goods are a bargain here—head to Villa Crespo and the street Murillo for plentiful leather outlets, along with brand-name outlets like Lacoste along Aguirre street.

 In Hong Kong, sales are calendar events and most stores close for just three days a year.
-That translates to frenzied shopping of an almost religious fervor: find designer knockoffs in both bustling markets and marble malls, each within spitting distance; flamboyantly Chinese silhouettes are elevated to 21st century chic at Shanghai Tang; Times Square mall's 12 frenetic floors are organized thematically.
-Causeway Bay caters to the manic Hong Kong shopping experience; Mongkok is great for bargain-ridden markets like The Ladies' Market.
+That translates to frenzied shopping of an almost religious fervor: find designer knockoffs in both bustling markets and marble malls, each within spitting distance; flamboyantly Chinese silhouettes are elevated to 21st century chic at Shanghai">; Times"> mall’s 12 frenetic floors are organized thematically.
+Causeway"> caters to the manic Hong Kong shopping experience; Mongkok is great for bargain-ridden markets like The">.

-London's Harrods is a Disneyland of material goods: stroke soft designer fur coats as you stroll past section after section of luxury brands before heading to Jigsaw for the Kate Middleton look (she was a buyer before her marriage!).
-Next, there's Mayfair for more-realistic yet still tony shops, like Dover Street Market or Browns.
+London’s Harrods is a Disneyland of material goods: stroke soft designer fur coats as you stroll past section after section of luxury brands before heading to Jigsaw for the Kate Middleton look (she was a buyer before her marriage!).
+Next, there’s Mayfair for more-realistic yet still tony shops, like Dover"> or Browns.
 Just want to blend in?
-Paul Smith in Covent Garden lends the quintessential British look, while byzantine Portobello Market lets you disappear in a throng of kitschy bargains as well as pricier threads.
+Paul"> in Covent Garden lends the quintessential British look, while byzantine Portobello"> lets you disappear in a throng of kitschy bargains as well as pricier threads.

 Insider Tip: If you tire of the luxe life, head to Shoreditch and Spitalfields for of-the-moment shops and cheaper finds.

-Gwen Stefani brought Tokyo's Harajuku neighborhood into fashion renown, but Aoyama has recently seen a boom in designer retail, resulting in some of the world's most innovative retail experiences.
-Be sure to see the Prada store if you go, then move on to boutique heaven Daikanyama and Nakameguro.
+Gwen Stefani brought Tokyo‘s Harajuku neighborhood into fashion renown, but Aoyama has recently seen a boom in designer retail, resulting in some of the world’s most innovative retail experiences.
+Be sure to see the Prada store if you go, then move on to boutique heaven Daikanyama">.
 Expect exceptionally friendly service and a relentless focus on fine presentation everywhere you go.

 Insider Tip: A quintessential Tokyo boutique is Harcoza in Shibuya-ku, with a quirky collection including a Bonsai tree watch and croissant- and dessert-shaped rings.

 This world renowned design haven is also famous for its leather goods.
-Find the latter in flea market-y El Rastro.
-Designer hounds will go crazy for El Corte Ingles, a sprawling center on Preciados street, while the spoils of shopping hub Salamanca district can be discovered in El Jardin de Serrano (located in two restored 19th century palaces).
-Serious shoppers can tackle Serrano's 'Golden Mile' of ultra-luxe boutiques.
+Find the latter in flea market-y El">.
+Designer hounds will go crazy for El">, a sprawling center on Preciados street, while the spoils of shopping hub Salamanca district can be discovered in El Jardin de Serrano (located in two restored 19th century palaces).
+Serious shoppers can tackle Serrano’s ‘Golden Mile’ of ultra-luxe boutiques.

 Insider Tip: Remember that many shops close during lunch hours, on Sunday, and on Saturday afternoons.

 Any one of the top three main department stores in the city will cater to all your acquisitive desires.
-Mood, Stockholm's newest destination for high-end shopping, spans an entire city block; Hennes & Mauritz—better known as H&M—reliably has the latest styles at reasonable prices; and Filipa K stocks trends from one of Sweden's hottest designers.
-Unique and trendy pieces are found on Södermalm, in cute vintage shops like Beyond Retro and Lisa Larsson.
+Mood, Stockholm’s newest destination for high-end shopping, spans an entire city block; Hennes">—better known as H&M—reliably has the latest styles at reasonable prices; and Filipa"> stocks trends from one of Sweden’s hottest designers.
+Unique and trendy pieces are found on Södermalm, in cute vintage shops like Beyond"> and Lisa">.

 Insider Tip: Want to shop where Sweden’s princesses do?
 Try Sturegallerian, one of the country’s most exclusive shopping malls.